-- Direct research costs such as wages, supplies, contract research; and
+- Direct research costs such as wages, supplies, contract research

-- Indirect research costs such as payroll taxes, benefits, overhead and administration costs related to research activities
+- Indirect research costs such as overhead and administration costs (rent, utilities, depreciation, payroll taxes, benefits, etc.)

 Capitalizing R&D expenditures that have previously been allowed as tax deductions may put many companies in a taxable income position and create tax liabilities.
 However, with proper planning and documentation of R&D activities, taxpayers may be able to offset taxable income with R&D tax credits.

-Since it is unclear if Congress will take any action before the end of the year, it is essential that companies prepare for the 2022 tax filing season.
+Since Congress did not take any action before the end of the 2022 year, it is essential that companies prepare for the 2022 tax filing season.
 Start by developing a process to identify and track R&D expenditures (as defined under IRC Section 174) and separating them from other deductible expenses, possibly by using a departmental profit and loss method to track such costs.
 Taxpayers will no longer be able to aggregate R&D expenditures with other items that can be expensed (such as sales, general, and administrative expenses).
 This will likely be a significant undertaking for taxpayers to comply with the TCJA changes based on the broad and subjective nature of these provisions.

 Please contact us if you would like to understand the tax implications of this change and discuss your eligibility to claim R&D tax credits.

-Dana R. Borys, an Accountancy Corporation is a boutique tax consulting, compliance, and representation firm working with affluent individuals and owners/officers/founders of start-up/emerging growth companies.
+Dana R. Borys, an Accountancy Corporation is a boutique tax consulting, compliance, and representation firm working with start-up/emerging growth companies and affluent individuals.
 Building connections beyond the code.